DeschampsJ/docker/README.md

 -----------------
 ## III - Docker Swarm, a step into orchestration

-Create 5 new instances to start building a cluster.
+Now we will create an orchestrator.
+Its duty is to manage lifetime of containers.
+For example, recreate a running container if one fails.
+Typical lifetime of a container in companies is about 12 hours with orchestration and 6 days without.
-We will set up 3 managers and 2 workers.
+The cluster will be composed of 5 new instances: 3 managers and 2 workers.
 Having multiple nodes ensures the cluster stays operational, even if some nodes fail.
 Having an odd number of managers (3 in this case) helps in making decisions without tiebreakers.
 Managers focus on managing the cluster, while workers handle running applications, providing clear roles and responsibilities.